Wild turkey: Vocalizations

 Wild turkeys have many calls: assembly call, gobble, plain yelp, purr, cluck and purr, cluck, cutt, excited yelp, fly-down cackle, tree call, kee kee run, and putt.
 In early spring, males older than a year old and, occasionally to a lesser extent, males younger than a year old gobble to announce their presence to females and competing males.
 The gobble of a wild turkey can be heard up to a mile away.
+In some seasons, gobbling is reduced as a result of weather; pressure, precipitation, and temperature are cited as being the three main weather-related reasons for a reduction in gobbling.
 Males also emit a low-pitched "drumming" sound, produced by the movement of air in the air sac in the chest, similar to the booming of a prairie chicken.
 In addition they produce a sound known as the "spit", which is a sharp expulsion of air from this air sac.